TBD54566975/did-dht/spec/spec.md

 contains a list of IDs of the keys and service endpoints used in different sections of the [[ref:DID Document]].

-* Verification Methods, Verification Relationships, and Services are separated by a `;`, while values within each property are separatred by a `,`.
+* Verification Methods, Verification Relationships, and Services are separated by a `;`, while values within each property are separated by a `,`.

 An example is as follows: